 Pronounced: kee-ud meel-uh faahl-tjuh ghooht!

 Thanks for stopping by our new & improved web-site.
-Please check back often since we are constantly adding content.
-Feel free to browse around and if you have any questions or comments let us know by contacting us at blacksheeppnd.com, or find us on Facebook at Black Sheep Pipes & Drums.
+Please check back often for updates.
+Feel free to browse around and if you have any questions or comments, let us know by contacting us at blacksheeppnd.com, or find us on Facebook at Black Sheep Pipes & Drums.

 Just in case you were wondering...
 In the English language, the black sheep is an idiom used to describe an odd or disreputable member of a group, especially within a family (or flock).
 The term typically has had negative implications, most notably implying waywardness.
 It is derived from the atypical and unwanted presence of black colored sheep into the flock composed of white colored sheep.
 In 18th and 19th century England, the black color of the sheep was seen as the mark of the devil.
 Let the daffin begin all ye bampots...